 Learn More About Filmmaking at NYFA

-Writing film reviews is a great way to pursue your passion for film.
+Film students with writing experience actually make great reviewers, as many of them are required to study a range of topics relating to film that can include cinematography, screenwriting, producing, and much more.
 Ready to build even more skills in filmmaking?
 Request more information about New York Film Academy’s filmmaking programs and workshops today!